Open Government at Justice

 - Open Government at Justice Canada: A Year in Review – June 2020

 - Open Government at Justice Canada: A Year in Review – June 2019

 Open Justice Commitment Discussion Paper

-The discussion paper “An Open Justice Commitment for Canada” outlines the Department’s proposal to include an Open Justice commitment in Canada’s 2020-2022 National Action Plan on Open Government.
+The discussion paper “An Open Justice Commitment for Canada” outlines the Department’s proposal to include an Open Justice commitment in Canada’s upcoming National Action Plan on Open Government.

 Information at the Department of Justice